floriankraemer/floriankraemer.github.io/_posts/2025-01-20-Developers-Behavioral-Changes-and-Decisions.markdown

 Behavioral changes should not be decided by developers alone but aligned and decided with the product owners together.
 A developer must be aware of what the requirements are, what a behavior change is and what the impact of the change is.

-That means that product owners need to keep their developers informed and developers need to be aware of when they need to talk to their product owners - teamwork.
+That means that product owners need to keep their developers informed and developers need to be aware of when they need to talk to their product owners.
+Once again, teamwork is key!